A-Dude101/Community-ED-Server/README.md

 Also, considering the possibility of multiple pull requests at the same time, we may have several merging conflicts.
 If this does ever happen, I will delete all conflicting Pull Requests and personally make all changes to the Server files according to each of the commit changes, in order by which pull request was published first to last.

-1. Open GitHub Desktop
-2. Pull/Fetch Origin (To refresh local files)
-3. Make changes
-4. Appropriately name and write the description of the changes in your commit
-5. Open Pull Request for me to Review

 That's all really.
 Any and all communication in regards to server files are to be done externally, aka. most likely one of the ED discords.
 If anything major happens in terms of upkeep or moderation of these server files, please do contact me (markus_adude on discord) (I'll probably know about it, but user feedback always gives better insight into the problem).